 Step #3.
 Next up, Toggle it ON for a specific set of websites which you want to view in Desktop version or simply Toggle ‘On Other Websites’ to ON to view all websites in the desktop version.

 Step #5.
 If you want to remove any of the websites from the list, just tap on Edit on the right top corner, select the websites and tap on Delete option.
-This way, you can only keep the list of websites which are important to you.
+This way, you can only keep the list of websites that are important to you.

-Enable Reader View Automatically for All Websites in Safari on iPhone and iPad
+Enable Reader View Automatically for All Websites in Safari

 Step #1.
 Launch Settings app → Tap on Safari → Reader.